-We’ve been Staying Safe here in Nevada for over a year now.
-Most of you are already out and about, but precautions must still be made for public health and safety at this time.
-After a statewide pause this winter, Nevada’s reopening is now moving forward and getting closer to the full “pre-pause measures” we experienced in the fall.
+We’ve been Staying Safe here in Nevada for well over a year now.
+Most of you are already out and about, and Nevada’s reopening is pretty close to the full “pre-pause measures” we experienced before 2020.
+With a few exceptions…

 “May 1 marks the date where we hope to reach our ultimate goal of transitioning mitigation management to local authority.” – Governor Steve Sisolak

 Governor Sisolak has created the Mitigation and Management Task Force (the “Mitigation Task Force”) which will be delegated the authority to implement and enforce the provisions of the New Normal Plan statewide.On a weekly basis, the task force will continue to communicate with leadership from the counties flagged for elevated risk, and work to implement an action plan.
 They will also be authorized to enforce the action plans put in place and/or provide penalties to those businesses that aren’t in compliance.

 Nevada’s moratorium on evictions will also apply to tenants who can’t pay their rent but will not bar all evictions.
 Exceptions include lease breaches, unlawful activity and nuisance issues.
 The State moratorium is extended until the end of July.
 The CDC announced the extension of the federal evictions moratorium Monday.
 The goal of the State extension is to allow for the counties and courts to offer faster help in the forms of eviction mediation or rental assistance when notices are filed.
 The moratorium will not be extended past the end of July.